IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--How-to-JHipster-Microservices.md

 ## ```written```-Packages

 Unfortunately, as the JHipster generator does not properly respond to all flags and configuration options, we cannot avoid generated code at all times.
-In ordert to not interfer with generated code and the JHipster generator, we decided to move **all custom java code to subpackages named ```written```**.
-Accordingly, this is the resulting procject structure:
+In order to avoid interfering with generated code and the JHipster generator, we decided to move **all custom Java code to subpackages named ```written```**.
+Accordingly, this is the resulting package structure:

-TODO
+* src/main/java/de.uni_stuttgart.it_rex.ABC
+  * domain
+    * written
+  * respository
+    * written
+  * service
+    * written
+  * web.rest
+    * written

+Remember to create these packages if they do not yet exist when you implement new functionality.

 ## Implementing Business Logic

 After the decision to stop using the JDL for the creation of custom domain entities, we decided to add the required Java-Classes manually, as we will also need manual implementation in order to fullfill our requirements.
 All classes should therefore be added in the ```written```-Packages described above.

 Follow the structure introduced in the [Spring Boot Workshop (see docs)](Technical-Research--Server-Layer-Technologies--Spring-Boot-and-MVC.md): Entities, Repositories, Services and RestControllers.
+Add the Java code to the package structure [described above](#written-packages), specifically add the Entities to the domain.written-package and RestControllers to web.rest.written.

 ## Running Microservices